cashubtc/awesome-cashu/README.md

 - [Hashpool](https://github.com/vnprc/hashpool) is an accountless mining pool that uses ecash to represent mining shares.
 - [Tollgate](https://github.com/OpenTollGate/tollgate-app)  turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Cashucards](https://github.com/Marc26z/CashuCards) are greeting Ccards that give bitcoin using the Cashu protocol.
+- [ecash OpenAI API client](https://github.com/9qeklajc/ecash-402-client) is a privacy-focused payment gateway that enables anonymous micropayments using Cashu ecash for accessing Large Language Models via the OpenAI API.
+- [Receipt.cash](https://Receipt.Cash) is a bill splitter snap a picture of a fiat bill and easily split costs auto-converted to BTC.
+It's based on Cashu payment requests.
+- [routstr](https://github.com/routstr) is a  marketplace to buy and sell LLM APIs using Cashu ecash tokens.

 ## Currently Unmaintained Projects
 - [eNuts](https://github.com/cashubtc/eNuts) is a Cashu wallet for Android and IOS.
 It empowers you with a user-friendly interface that streamlines every step of your Ecash journey.
 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.